MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 - APO
 - OEM Customizations

+Optionally, separate INF files can be used for the DSP and Codec.

 This diagram summarizes a componentized audio installation.

 ![The componentized audio stack showing DSP driver codec and APOs](images/audio-componentized-stack-diagram.png)